 - Soft Credit Donations: Soft credit allows the University to acknowledge the efforts of persons other than the legal donor, who were instrumental in providing the gift, while not compromising the University’s legal obligation to record and receipt the gift correctly.
 While these important people should be thanked, care must be taken to ensure the acknowledgment clearly states the legal donor (see Determining the Donor).

 - Student Loan Funds: Student loan funds are donor-established funds that are loaned to students and administered by the University.
 The funds are repaid to the University, or designated third party, by the students who accepted the loan.
 The Office of Student Financial Aid makes loan awards, as with scholarships.
 Since loan funds require collection efforts by the University of Arizona, the acceptance of such funds, including terms and conditions, require the approval of the Associate Vice President for Financial Services of the University or his/her designee.

 - Transfers of UA Gift Funds: The University of Arizona and the University of Arizona Foundation will not normally initiate a transfer of gift funds to another institution.
 The UA and UAF consider all gifts to be irrevocable.
 The UA or UAF accepts gifts for specific areas or departments, or to support specific research and/or projects under the direction of specific individuals, but does not accept gifts given to individuals.

 The Raiser’s Edge: All gifts to the University of cash, check, securities, insurance policies, letters, and legal documents must be reported to the Central Gifts Office via entry into The Raiser’s Edge (RE) database.
 A batch report form is generated from RE, all documentation pertaining to the gift is attached to this form, and the entire packet delivered to the Central Gifts Office, 1125 N Vine, Rm.
-210. Gifts greater than $5,000 are subject to the University Development Fund Policy.
+210. Gifts $1,000 or greater are subject to the University Development Fund Policy.
 (UDF Policy) Checks, cash or documents containing credit card information should never be sent through campus mail.